rickeycarter/macDeepLearning/README.md

 nano .bashrc
 ```

-In the editor window, paste in the following parameters
+In the editor window, paste in the following parameters below the anaconda parameter that should be present in the file.

 ```
 export PATH=/Developer/NVIDIA/CUDA-9.2/bin${PATH:+:${PATH}}